ErikGDev/instance-segmentation/README.md

 ## Usage

+**Requirements/Dependencies**

+- Linux or macOS
+- Python ≥ 3.6
+- PyTorch ≥ 1.3
+- [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
+	You can install them together at [pytorch.org](https://pytorch.org) to make sure of this.
+  Please ensure that your version of CUDA is also compatible when installing.
+- OpenCV `pip install opencv-python`
+- PyRealSense `pip install pyrealsense2`
+- pycocotools: `pip install cython; pip install 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'`
+- gcc & g++ ≥ 4.9

 **Installation**

-For the installation of Detectron2, please refer to the [official Detectron2 GitHub](https://github.com/facebookresearch/detectron2)
+For the installation of Detectron2 and its dependencies, please refer to the [official Detectron2 GitHub](https://github.com/facebookresearch/detectron2)

 **After Installation**

-Copy and paste main.py from this directory into your new Detectron2 directory.
-To perform instance segmentation straight from a D435 camera attached to a USB port, access the Detectron2 directory and type 'python3 main.py'.
-If using .bag files, type 'python3 main.py --file={filename}' where {filename} is the name of the input .bag file.
+* Copy and paste main.py from this directory into your new Detectron2 directory.
+* To perform instance segmentation straight from a D435 camera attached to a USB port:
+  * Access the Detectron2 directory and type 'python3 main.py'.
+* If using .bag files:
+  * Type 'python3 main.py --file={filename}' where {filename} is the name of the input .bag file.
 To create .bag files, use d435_to_file.py in the tools folder.

 ## Accuracy and Specifications of Model